 The fire alarm system for this facility provided building notification strobes and chimes throughout the office areas and separate notification strobes and horns for the HEF system in the hangar.
 External strobes were design to FAA regulations regarding lighting devices facing airfields.
 Due to high temperature swings and overhead radiant heating devices, rate compensated heat detectors were used in the hangar space to prevent false activation signals from traditional detectors.

-PROJECT CHALLENGES: The project balanced the critical infrastructure requirements of a regional SAR facility while minimizing operational costs while also meeting a demanding design schedule and limited budget.
+PROJECT CHALLENGES: The project balanced the critical infrastructure requirements of a regional SAR facility while minimizing operational costs and also meeting a demanding design schedule and limited budget.
 Phased construction was used to realize the winter construction season for pile installation and summer construction season for vertical construction.